zextras/tech-doc/source/carbonio/_management/restorestrategies.rst

 system administrator).

-When a **Restore on New Account** procedure starts, a new account is created, called the *destination account*.
-All the items existing in the source account at the moment selected are recreated in the destination account, including the folder structure and all the user’s data.
-All restored items will be created in the current primary store unless the ``Obey HSM Policy`` box is checked.
+When a **Restore on New Account** procedure starts, a new account is created, called the *Destination Account*.
+All the items existing in the source account at the selected moment in time are recreated in the destination account, including the folder structure and all the user’s data.

 .. warning:: When restoring data on a new account, shared items consistency is not preserved.
 This is because the original share